-A new long range plan for the Marmot Basin Ski Area in Jasper National park is under development by Rocky Mountain Skiing Inc. There will be opportunities for public involvement in the long range planning process is expected to be completed later this year with a decision by the Minister responsible for Parks Canada.
+A new long range plan for the Marmot Basin Ski Area in Jasper National park is under development by Rocky Mountain Skiing Inc. Opportunities for public involvement will begin this spring, and the long range planning process is expected to be completed later this year with a decision by the Minister responsible for Parks Canada.

 The new long range plan will be the first completed under the Marmot Basin Ski Area Site Guidelines for Development and Use (the Site Guidelines).

 Marmot Basin’s Site Guidelines were approved by Parks Canada in 2008.
-They were prepared in collaboration with Marmot Basin, with a comprehensive public participation program and completion of a Strategic Environmental Assessment.
+They were prepared in collaboration with Marmot Basin, with the support of a comprehensive public participation program and completion of a Strategic Environmental Assessment.

 The Site Guidelines establish permanent, negotiated limits to development at Marmot Basin and clear policy boundaries for long range planning.
 They enable the ski area to: